X

 Nevertheless, the first impression of Shibuya, especially on a packed Friday night, was still mesmerizing.

-So what should you expect in Shibuya, besides plenty of bars, restaurants, love hotels, and karaoke megaplexes all crammed up against each other?
+So why should you stay in Shibuya?
+Besides the plenty of bars, restaurants, love hotels, and karaoke megaplexes all crammed up against each other?

 My Airbnb apartment was just two streets up from the main drag.
 Photo by Geoff Stearns via Flickr.com.